 That’s not to say that MG didn’t earn at least some of its reputation honestly.
 The Midgets were aptly named, in terms of their actual performance.
 But there were serious MGs too, none more so than the Magnette K3 (1933-1934).
 With a cross-flow OHC head and supercharger, it made a whopping 120 hp from 1100cc.
 But these were not the English garden-variety MG.

 What Americans were exposed to, and what some brought home as tokens of their time spent in England (if they were that lucky) was the T-Series MG.
-It appeared in 1936, as a natural evolution of the Midget line, and lacking the serious go-fast stuff of the Magnette.
+It appeared in 1936, as a natural evolution of the Midget line, but lacking the serious go-fast stuff of the Magnette.
 Its OHV, siamesed-port four did sport remarkable bore and stroke dimension: 2.5″ x 4.0″.
 Is that a record for being undersquare?
 It does explain its power peak of 4500 rpm, where it churned out 50 hp.
-But the sound from its throbbing exhaust…
+But that sound from its throbbing exhaust…

 It was succeeded by the very similar TB and TC, the last of the “classic” MGs.
 Nineteen inch wire wheels, and an almost equally-big wood steering wheel poking one in the chest.
 The TC captured the heart and imagination of two new classes of American sports car owner: the genuine enthusiast, who took their cars to sporting events on the weekends, and the genuine enthusiast poseur, who bought in on the hot new thing.

 Stephanie remembers riding in it, and her Mom has quite the story about the driving instructor who taught her to drive it.
 He was a big, burly off-duty cop, and the night he showed up for her first lesson it was dumping rain.
-Between the dim lights and the leaky top, he almost refused to get in it, and told her she was good to go after one brief lesson.
-Not everyone was smitten by MG fever.

 As “traditional” as the TD may look to us, it was greeted with considerable disdain by the hard-core tweed cap set: “No more leaf-sprung solid front axle!
 And left-hand drive!
 And where are the wire wheels?
 Heresy!”
 The TD was the first really new MG in way too long, and sat on a modified frame and other kit borrowed from the Y-type sedan.
 It was wider, lower, and had independent front suspension.
 Its ride was decidedly softer than the bone-jarring TC, although on a relative scale, not absolute.